GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 ## Extracting the data from the payload

-This GraphQL query retrieves the body of the HTTP request (via the [**HTTP Request via Schema**](http://localhost:8080/extensions/http-request-via-schema/) extension) and converts it to a JSON object.
+Because the request is sent via `POST`, we must extract the data from the body of the HTTP request (which is supported via the [**HTTP Request via Schema**](http://localhost:8080/extensions/http-request-via-schema/) extension).

+This GraphQL query retrieves the body of the request and converts it to a JSON object.
 Then it extracts items `"subscriber.first_name"` and `"subscriber.email_address"` from the JSON object, and exports them as dynamic variables:

 ```graphql
 query ExtractPayloadData {